peteramckay/web3newbies/readme.md

-# Getting Started With Web 3.0
+# Web 3.0 Resources for Newbies

 This repo contains links to articles and other resources for newbies who want to learn about Web 3.0.